A discussion document

 The concept of Central Sensitization, where pain and altered sensory states may be due to synaptic and membrane excitability changes in the central nervous system and not necessarily due to processes in tissues has been around for over 20 years, and this helps to explain a lot of things such as arthritic pain, where for example eating lectins (16) can produce typical arthritic pain in a hip or knee.
 Working out these food drivers, especially cow dairy, wheat, preservatives and lectins can provide remarkable reduction in pain (best seen in migratory/ variable arthritis.)
 I often find that after eg a shoulder or thoracic spine injury, pain starts in other areas, a knee, low back, neck etc, often followed by a cascade of seemingly unrelated problems including sleep disorder, “panic attacks,” IBS etc. Treatments are often directed to the back, knee, gut etc rather than the actual source of the problem.

 The vascular compression syndromes, most prominently the thoracic outlet, popliteal, renal, and iliac vein compression syndromes are found in all POTS (Postural Orthostatic Compression Syndrome) patients in our studies (over 100 at this point) to varying degrees, and these are currently being investigated.
-This research is part of a PH.D project in collaboration with University of Adelaide.
+Less common ones include Median Arcuate Syndromes.
+Details on these areas are covered very well in Prof Scholbach’s website:

 There are other compression areas- at the distal end of the adductor canal in the thigh, about 12 cm up from the end of the femur, particularly when seated, is one that is becoming increasingly apparent.
 Piriformis activation is very common, but so too is ilioinguinal, but it is difficult to establish if this is a primary problem associated for example with prolonged sitting, or secondary to flexion at T10/11/12 as has been documented by research physiotherapist Craig Phillips (DMA pilates Melbourne).

 At this stage of the research, it is upper cervical and thoracic outlet compression that appears to be the most significant of the drivers established, although data has not yet been analysed.
 This combination is common after MVAs, where progressive dysfunction occurs, often affecting the gut, and appears to be a primary cause of the increasing anxiety and depression often seen, as well as the psychological impact of the fibromyalgia on their lives.
 Not surprisingly, as therapy to attend to the physical drivers proceeds, definite changes in psychological status has been found.
-The formal assessment of anxiety and depression during treatment phases of the FMS drivers has been commenced here in 2019.
+Researchers have found that a lot of psychiatric disease is inflammatory, for example both schizophrenia and bipolar disease are driven by Interleukins 6 and 8.
+A formal assessment of anxiety and depression during treatment phases of the FMS drivers has been commenced here in 2019.

-Disease activation appears to be by baroreceptor signalling, or local inflammatory responses to microemboli from the vein compression, or inflammatory chemicals eg IL-6, IL-8 and MCP-1 (monocyte chemotactic protein 1), found in sluggish blood (as seen in varicose veins) (9).
+Disease activation appears to be by baroreceptor signalling, or local inflammatory responses to microemboli/microtrauma from the vein compression, or inflammatory chemicals eg IL-6, IL-8 and MCP-1 (monocyte chemotactic protein 1), found in sluggish blood (as seen in varicose veins,)(9) and possibly brainstem hypersensitization.
 But it is the alteration in the autonomic nervous system response when compression is present that is probably the primary factor in most patients I see, and why our research is targeting the autonomic activation with the various areas of compression as well as the neck and spine where there is evidence of injury (often occupational or posture) or activated trigger areas.

 With awareness of the various “drivers”, patients with fibromyalgia, dysautonomia, migraine and POTS are often able to differentiate the different “drivers” to these patterns of their problems, and from this comes realization of posture, and lifestyle change helps and this begins the path to recovery.
 For example, someone with popliteal compression may now recognize the paraesthesiae in their hands or feet with posture, and those with mid-thoracic spine injuries especially around T7 can recognize the tachycardia and wave of anxiety with rotation of the spine, followed by fatigue that may last for days.